 3. Avoid Zoom

 Okay, I know this may sound crazy, but this is for your own good.
 I urge everyone to stop using zoom!
 Zooming in on your subject creates a more pixelated and grainy photo.
 For a clearer picture, get close to your subject (without putting yourself in harm's way) or avoid moving closer altogether and edit the photo later.

 4. Steady the Camera

 Blurry images aren't the best way to showcase a subject (or a gorgeous antique heirloom).
 While some are masters at snapping a quick one-handed pic, others need an extra hand.
 To help keep the camera steady, try holding it with both hands or resting your arms against something level while you shoot.

 Or you might consider a smartphone tripod to help if your hands aren't the most steady (like mine).
 Smartphone tripods can be found almost anywhere for a relatively low price.
 We use the AmazonBasics 50-inch Tripod for the office and enjoy its portability and ease of use.
 There are others available like EEEKit Tripod, JOBY GorillaPod, and many more, typically for a reasonable price.

 5. Move Your Finger

-It sounds simple, but we've all fallen victim to the dreaded "finger-the-shot" pic (that's right, I'm a millennial and still struggle with this).
+It sounds simple, but we've all fallen victim to the dreaded "finger-in-the-shot" pic (that's right, I'm a millennial and still struggle with this).
 So be sure to keep all digits away from the camera lens.

 6. Clean the Lens

 This is especially important when taking pictures with a smartphone because it's probably used for seven other things like phone calls, texting, Facebook, and so on.
 A quick wipe with a soft cloth should do the trick.
 Liquid cleansers shouldn't be necessary because the lens is so small.
 If you must use a cleaner, try spraying the cloth first, then wiping the lens to prevent spraying cleanser into other crevasses on your phone.

 7. Use the Volume Buttons